ZviRosenfeld/GeneticAlgorithmEngine/README.md

     }
 ```

+You can find a sample CrossoverManager [here](/NumberVector/NumberVectorCrossoverManager.cs).

 ### IPopulationGenerator

-You'll also need to implement the IPopulationGenerator class.
+You'll also need to implement the [IPopulationGenerator](/GeneticAlgorithm/Interfaces/IPopulationGenerator.cs) interface.
 The engine uses this class to create its initial population.
 The PopulationGenerator will also renew the population when needed (see [IPopulationRenwalManagers](#ipopulationrenwalmanagers)).

 ```CSharp